The ultimate Golden Globes fashion accessory: Amal Clooney

 Last year's red carpet darling Lupita Nyong'o stood out in a purple Giambattista Valli gown covered in ruffled flower motifs, which Wilson said led the trend for texture tonight.

 "There's a real movement in 3-D texture in fashion, and it looks like Lupita is wearing fireworks," he said.
-"She wears bright colours so beautifully, it's quite stunning."
+"She wears bright colors so beautifully, it's quite stunning."

 Jessica Chastain led the metallic trend in a bronze Versace plunging number, while Reese Witherspoon went for all out glamour in silver sequined fitted Calvin Klein.